Dedicated to Creating Healthier Communities

 Maria suffered from a condition called heart arrhythmia; the heart beats too quickly or too slowly or skips beats irregularly.
 Her type of arrhythmia is known as supraventricular tachycardia, which luckily for Maria, the condition caused discomfort but it wasn’t life-threatening.

 Fear of heart surgery kept Maria from undergoing a procedure to solve her problem.
 But when the health problem intruded on her life, she knew it was time to get help.
 “I was so nervous about something happening, in a car or in the middle of the woods when I was camping,” she says.

-She made an appointment with Cardiologist Tariq Salam, MD, who performed a catheter ablation, a procedure to treat non-life threatening arrhythmias.
+She made an appointment with a cardiologist who performed a catheter ablation, a procedure to treat non-life threatening arrhythmias.
 The procedure cured her arrhythmia — and eased her mind.
 “Now all I can think is, ‘That was so easy.
 Why did I wait so long?’”
 Maria says.

 Learn more about our comprehensive cardiac-care services by visiting the St. Joseph Heart & Vascular Center.